 - i.
-Fixed Dollar Account: The assumed investment return for these assets, which is used to value the pension benefits for Pensioners and Beneficiaries whose benefits commenced on or before August 1, 1982 (as identified by Prudential Investments), is determined by a schedule of rates that varies by calendar year, starting at 7.0% in 2010 and decreasing to 6.5% in 2015 and thereafter. - ii.
-1982/1984 Annuity Account: The assumed rate of return for these assets, which is used to value the pension benefits for Pensioners and Beneficiaries whose benefits commenced from September, 1982 through December, 1984 (as identified by Prudential Investments), is 4.85%. - iii.
-Strategic Bond Account (SBA): The assumed rate of return for these assets is 6.09%.
-This assumption is used to value 85.2% of the pension benefits related to service through December 31, 1985, based on December 31, 1984 Plan provisions and not covered by the prior asset dedications. - Single sum death benefits are not valued using the investment earnings assumptions described above.
-Instead, the "Remaining Assets" assumption described on the next page is used.

-EIN/PN: 91-6145047/001 Schedule MB, line 6, Statement of Actuarial Assumptions/Methods iv.
-Remaining Assets/Benefits: The assumed rate of investment return which is used to value all benefits expected to be paid out of remaining assets and future contributions is 7%.
+Fixed Dollar Account: The assumed investment return for these assets, which is used to value the pension benefits for Pensioners and Beneficiaries whose benefits commenced on or before August 1, 1982 (as identified by Prudential Investments), is determined by a schedule of rates that varies by calendar year, starting at 6.9% in 2011 and decreasing to 6.5% in 2015 and thereafter. - ii.
+1982/1984 Annuity Account: The assumed rate of return for these assets, which is used to value the pension benefits1 for Pensioners and Beneficiaries whose benefits commenced from September, 1982 through December, 1984 (as identified by Prudential Investments), is 4.51%. - iii.
+Strategic Bond Account (SBA): The assumed rate of return for these assets is 5.79%.
+This assumption is used to value 85.2% of the pension benefits1 related to service through December 31, 1985, based on December 31, 1984 Plan provisions and not covered by the prior asset dedications. - iv.
+Remaining Assets/Benefits: The assumed rate of investment return which is used to value all benefits expected to be paid out of remaining assets and future contributions is 7.0%.